kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/motivation.md

 <aside>

 We are not necessarily thinking machines.
-We are feeling machines that think."
-Antonio Damasio
+We are feeling machines that think. - Antonio Damasio

 </aside>